-The veterinarian informed me that he would die immediately if I did not rush Blackie to the animal hospital 75 miles away, the only one equipped to deal with serious cases like Blackie’s.
-The veterinarian hung an IV from my car window which was attached to Blackie, with the instructions not to stop for any reason, and with that my journey began.
+The veterinarian informed me that Blackie Jr. would die if I did not rush him to the animal hospital 75 miles away, the only one equipped to deal with serious cases like Blackie’s.
+The veterinarian hung an IV from my car window, which was attached to Blackie, with the instructions not to stop for any reason, and with that – my journey began.

 What began initially as research into Blackie’s diagnosis of chronic Feline Urological Syndrome, ultimately led to information about the critical role pet nutrition plays in this and other diseases.
-At the time of his illness I had been led to believe by the pet food industry I was feeding him the best commercial food money could buy.
+At the time of his illness, I had been led to believe by the pet food industry that I was feeding him the best commercial pet food that money could buy.

-What I learned about commercial pet food and the pet food industry, changed forever the trust I once had for pet food manufacturers.
-My emergence from a loving, but clueless consumer to informed petsumer compelled me to, one day, share what I had learned with other pet parents.
+What I learned about commercial pet food and the pet food industry changed forever the trust I once had for pet food manufacturers.
+My emergence from a loving, but clueless consumer to informed pet parent compelled me to, one day; share what I had learned with other pet parents.

-As I held her lifeless body in my hand, her little head drooping, I started to pray or rather I screamed, “God, if you let her live I promise to devote my life to helping animals”.
-And, I swear to you, at that very moment, she came back to life.
+As I held her lifeless body in my hand, her little head drooping, I started to pray (or rather I screamed), “God, if you let her live I promise to devote my life to helping animals”.
+And, at that very moment, she came back to life.

 That single event so completely altered my life, not because I was an atheist up until that point, but that the direction it was to take would be something I never would have imagined or planned for myself.

 To understand the profound change it helps to understand the world I came from.
-I had spent my entire professional life in fashion; as an illustrator, a clothing and accessories designer, as a graphic designer and commercial illustrator in advertising and marketing and finally, as a jewelry design.
+I had spent my entire professional life in the fashion and advertising industries, as a commercial illustrator, graphic designer, and jewelry designer.
 I will never stop being an artist, but I certainly have given up living in that superficial world, where my concerns were primarily occupied by material acquisitions and gains.

 The focus of my research is about commercial pet food and the industry that manufactures it.
-Because of the narrow focus of my research I will not make recommendations of a pet food or endorse any company.
-Instead to act as guide for consumers to making healthier choices on their own and to empower them with the knowledge and a confidence to ask questions, and to expect a higher standard of the pet food industry.
+Because of the narrow focus of my research, I will not make recommendations of a pet food or endorse any company.
+Instead, my role is to act as a guide for consumers, to empower them with the confidence to ask questions, and for consumers to expect a higher standard of the pet food industry.